 Keyword research should be one of the first tasks you perform for any digital marketing campaign.
 The keywords you choose will determine who sees your website, in what context and where it will rank, so the words and phrases you identify as targets for each page should never be far from your mind when producing web copy, writing a new blog post or optimising pages within your site.

 But how do you go about researching the best words and phrases to use?
-How can you tell whether your key words are too specific or too generic, and what can you do to find the best phrases for your website?
-In this guide we’ll cover the entire A-Z of keyword research, and put you on the road to SEO success.
+How can you tell whether your keywords are too specific or too generic, and what can you do to find the best phrases for your website?
+In part one of this keyword research guide we’ll cover the entire A-Z of the best methods of keyword research, and put you on the road to SEO success.

 Research relevant key words and key phrases

-First you have to consider relevance to your audience.
-This may sound obvious, but there is no point in optimising your site for a search term or phrase that is not relevant to the products or services that you offer; your goal should be to prioritise quality traffic to your site, rather than sheer quantity of visitors.
+When it comes to keyword research tips, you have to consider their relevance to your audience.
+This may sound obvious, but there is no point in optimising your site for a search term or phrase that is not relevant to the products or services that you offer; your goal should be to prioritise quality traffic to your site, rather than just the sheer quantity of visitors.
 I’d sooner have a single visitor who’s actually looking for the digital marketing services I offer than 100 visitors who are looking for something else.

-That one visitor will find what they’re looking for, be engaged with my content and hopefully be very close to making a purchase decision, whereas the 100 will be looking for something that I don’t provide, making a quick getaway from my site, skewing my web analytics and increasing my bounce rate (a negative ranking factor in Google’s eyes).
+That one visitor will find what they’re looking for, be engaged with my content and hopefully be very close to making a purchase decision, whereas the 100 would be looking for something that I don’t provide, making a quick getaway from my site, skewing my web analytics and decreasing my engagement rates.

-With that basic premise in mind you need to consider what your potential customers will be searching for.
-Try and put yourself in their shoes; avoid technical jargon and try to focus on the ‘longer tail’ phrases that are most descriptive of your product or service.
+With that basic premise in mind, you need to consider what your potential customers will be searching for.
+Try to put yourself in their shoes; avoid technical jargon and try to focus on the ‘longer tail’ phrases that are most descriptive of your product or service.

 For example, people no longer search for “Cornwall holiday”; instead, they search for exactly what they’re looking for – “luxury holiday cottage to rent in Cornwall”, or “cheap hotel in Bude”.
 And don’t just take my word for it, according to Moz (an authority in the Search Engine Optimisation world) over 70% of searches now lie in what’s called the ‘long tail’ of search.